Taha-Mo/hello-world/README.md

 # hello-world
-Just another rep
+This is my first commit hands-on
-This is my first commit hands on
+It may be simple but may be in the right direction to learn.